 Leads are the lifeblood of any sales operations.
 It is the fuel that keeps the machine running.

-But if you always rely on your potential customers to find your product – it is going to be hard for you to foresee the number of leads you’ll generate and consistently predict your sales every month.
+But if you always rely on your potential customers to find your product, it is going to be hard for you to build a dependable process for lead generation and consistently predict your sales every month.

 For you to build a sales process that can generate predictable revenue, you will need to go after your leads rather than waiting for them to approach you.